Somekat/randomstuff/nuker/README.md

 # Nuker bot
 Let me get this clear, DO NOT USE THIS FOR MALICIOUS PURPOSES!
-This is just something i decided to make for literally no reason, please do not use this to run someone's server.
+This is just something i decided to make for literally no reason, please do not use this to ruin someone's server.

 Now that that's out of the way, lets continue.